The Greens (France)

-The Greens (Les Verts /fr/, LV; also Les Verts, Confédération écologiste – Parti écologiste, VEC) was a left-wing to centre-left green-ecologist political party in France.
+The Greens (Les Verts /fr/, LV; also Les Verts, Confédération écologiste – Parti écologiste, VEC) was a centre-left to left-wing green-ecologist political party in France.
 The Greens had been in existence since 1984, but their spiritual roots could be traced as far back as René Dumont's candidacy for the presidency in 1974.
 On 13 November 2010, The Greens merged with Europe Ecology to become Europe Ecology – The Greens.